 Every first day, every accomplishment, and many times “just because”, she had flowers waiting.
 Cards praising my hard work, with gift cards for dinner or new clothes were a common show of love and pride.
 She kept me going.
 She was my biggest fan, always cheering me on.
 Always.

 We laughed.
 We had engaging debates long into the night.
 We enjoyed discussing her son, my hopes and dreams, and the future.
 But…we also didn’t care much for each other some days.
 I think she had no clue what to do with a girly-girl, and I didn’t know how to relate to someone who wore tennis shoes with a skirt.
 We were polar opposites in so many ways.

 Many of the days I endured living in her home were spent positively hating her.
 She wouldn’t buy a swamp cooler, so I was hot all summer.
 She was cheap, so I spent the winters freezing, wearing a ski mask inside, so my nose wouldn’t snap right off.
-She didn’t understand why it was necessary to take 20 minute showers.
+She didn’t understand why it was necessary to take 20 minute showers or why I had so many clothes to wash.
 She didn’t use her dishwasher, so my hands got pruney.
 She was a pain in the ass.
 I was a pain in the ass.
 I was the biggest ass.
 I hang my head in shame over my ungratefulness, still.

 Only when I thought I would lose her, did I realize the error of my ways.
 There are not enough days left in her life, nor mine to pay her back.
 To thank her.
 To have her.

 When I drove that dusty highway away from Elko, this time, tears streamed down my face.
 I was leaving home.
 I never said ‘goodbye’ to her, too scared that she took his side, that she would reject me.
 I was also embarrassed, terrified I would cry, or look weak in front of her.
 So, I just left.

 Relationship heartbreak is one thing, but nothing prepares you for the loss of family you grew to love.
 Nothing.